hans2103/plg_media-action_sanitizefilename/README.md

 # Media Action - Sanitize Filename

-A Joomla 4/5 media-action plugin that automatically sanitizes uploaded filenames by replacing spaces with hyphens, converting to lowercase, and removing special characters.
+A Joomla 4/5/6 media-action plugin that automatically sanitizes uploaded filenames by replacing spaces with your choice of character, converting to lowercase, and removing special characters.

 ## Features

-- **Replace Spaces**: Automatically replaces spaces and underscores with hyphens
+- **Replace Spaces**: Automatically replaces spaces and underscores
+- **Configurable Replacement Character**: Choose between hyphen (-), underscore (_), dot (.), or remove spaces entirely
+- **PHP 8.1+ ENUM Support**: Type-safe replacement character selection using modern PHP enums
 - **Lowercase Conversion**: Converts all characters to lowercase for consistency
-- **Remove Special Characters**: Strips special characters, keeping only alphanumeric, hyphens, and underscores
+- **Remove Special Characters**: Strips special characters, keeping only alphanumeric characters and chosen separators
-- **Smart Cleanup**: Removes consecutive hyphens and trims hyphens from start/end
+- **Smart Cleanup**: Removes consecutive replacement characters and trims them from start/end
-- **Configurable**: All features can be toggled on/off individually
+- **Fully Configurable**: All features can be toggled on/off individually

 ## Installation